shinken-monitoring/mod-webui/contributing.md

 When the feature is tested and ready for delivery, the feature branch may be merged back into the develop branch to definitely add the feature to the upcoming release.

+### Simple modifications

+Very simple modifications such as typos, comments, ... may be committed directly in the develop branch.
+This should be strictly limited to modifications that do not impact application behaviour.

 ### Fixing an issue

-Fixing an issue uses the same workflow as developing a new feature.
+Fixing an issue uses the same work-flow as developing a new feature.
 An issue branch is created and then merged back into develop, so that future releases also contain these bug fixes.

-### Hotfixes
+### Hot-fixes

-When a critical bug in a production version must be resolved immediately, a hotfix branch may be branched off from the corresponding tag on the master branch that marks the production version.
+When a critical bug in a production version must be resolved immediately, a hot-fix branch may be branched off from the corresponding tag on the master branch that marks the production version.

-When finished, the bugfix needs to be merged back into master, but also needs to be merged back into develop, in order to safeguard that the bugfix is included in the next release as well.
+When finished, the hot-fix branch needs to be merged back into master, but also needs to be merged back into develop, in order to safeguard that the bug fix is included in the next release as well.

 ### Releasing a version